Best Possible Time and Day to Send Your Resume in 2023

 Is submitting your resume on another day of the week bad?

-There is nothing inherently bad about sending your resume on Monday or Friday, but a simple look at the workweek of your average hiring manager provides clues to help us better understand why the Tuesday to Thursday range is optimal.
+There is nothing inherently bad about sending your resume on Monday or Friday, but a simple look at the workweek of your average hiring manager provides clues to help us better understand why Tuesday to Thursday is truly the best time to apply for jobs.

 Monday: